It's an affliction that seems to affect every female. It's called the 'not doing enough' syndrome and we need to find the cure...

 I can't speak for men, but I have a hunch that this feeling of 'enough' isn't as debilitating to them.
 Women are strong, vivacious creatures but we are oft times the creators of our own tragedy.

 This feeling of 'not enough' is the 21st-century affliction.
 Imaginary or real, there are pressures on us now.
 Are we good enough mothers?
 Do I spend enough time with my family?
 Am I neglecting my friends?
 Has my work become shoddy?
 Am I the cause of my own ruination?

-The reality TV phenomenon Love Island continues over the next seven weeks and we'll be subject to funny meme's and egotistical think pieces looking into the romantic psyche of men and women.
+The reality TV phenomenon Love Island has begun its winter edition and over the next few weeks we will be subject to funny meme's and think pieces looking into the romantic psyche and ego of men and women.

-Within the first episode, contestant Amy spoke of how, at age 26, she had never had a boyfriend before.
+On last year's show, contestant Amy Hart spoke of how, at age 26, she had never had a boyfriend before.
 "Boys just don't like me," she said.
-When she was coupled up with Scottish lothario (and douche) Anton, she was worried he had picked her out of politeness and not out of attraction.
+When she was coupled up with Scottish lothario Anton on the first episode, she was worried he had picked her out of politeness and not out of attraction.

 At one point in our lives, we've lived that feeling but we can't let the sweltering fever of 'enough' take over.